 Adding in our graphic elements using CSS3 and our object-oriented approach to CSS

-Using Inkscape to create our final graphical elements and details

 By the end of this chapter, we'll have a working HTML5 and CSS3 based template "comp" or "mockup" of our WordPress theme design, ready to be broken down, coded up and assembled into a fully functional WordPress theme.

 Already got a design?
 Not a designer at all?

 That's fine!
 This chapter covers basic, web design best practices, with an eye towards ending up with a unique and custom WordPress theme.
 It contains time honored and tested methods for approaching compliant, accessible and responsive HTML and CSS creation.
 If you're a total HTML and CSS design wizard, you can skim this chapter for any new tips and tricks that might be of use to you and then move on to Chapter 3.
-If you're not a designer at all and you just need to convert an existing HTML/CSS template into WordPress, I'd still recommend you skim this chapter, as it may help you better understand some of the HTML markup and CSS in your template.
-You can then move on to Chapter 3 to learn how to code up working HTML and CSS templates and mockups into WordPress 3.3.
+If you're not a designer at all and you just need to convert an existing HTML/CSS template into WordPress, we’d still recommend you skim this chapter, as it may help you better understand some of the HTML markup and CSS in your template.
+You can then move on to Chapter 3 to learn how to code up working HTML and CSS templates and mockups into WordPress.

 Getting Ready to Design

-Design Comp (an abbreviation used in design and print): A preliminary design or sketch is a "comp," as in: "comprehensive artwork", or "composite".
+Design Comp is an abbreviation used in design and print.
+It refers to a preliminary design or sketch is a "comp," as in: "comprehensive artwork", or "composite".
 It is also known as: "mockup", "sample artwork", or "dummy artwork".
+We’ll be creating one of these in this chapter to then use to create our WordPress theme in Chapter 4.

-You may already have a design process similar to the one I detail next; if so, just skim what I have to say and skip down to the next main heading.
-I have a feeling, though, that many of you will find this design comping technique a bit unorthodox, but bear with me; it really works.
+You may already have a design process similar to the one detailed next; if so, just skim the next section and skip down to the next main heading.

-Here's how this process came about.
-Whether or not you design professionally for clients or for yourself, you can probably identify with parts of this experience.

-A common problem
+Designing in the browser